Five years ago.

 "I do not dance," Krysta said.

 "You don't have to!
-Shit, Krys, just sit there on camera, read a book, and bounce one of your giant-ass jugs in your hand.
+Shit, Krys, just sit there on camera in a bra and read a book.
 That alone would be worth at least fifteen bucks a month out of most guys' pockets.
-There are girls without even half your goods that are making bank doing this."
+There are girls without half your goods that are making bank doing this."

-"Topless or not, I could do a really tastefully sexy shoot for you," Julie said, "You'd be beautiful in front of the camera."
-Julie turned to Sydney.
+"Topless or not, I could do a really tastefully sexy shoot for you," Julie said.
+"You'd be beautiful in front of the camera."
+Julie leaned toward Sydney.
 "Believe me, I've seen this girl in pretty much every state of undress."

 "I will never consider it," Krysta said.
-"I am a mathematician and a robotics geek, not a model, but...thank you for the compliment."
+"I am a mathematician and a robotics geek, not a model.”
+Krysta gently bowed her head towards Julie.
+“Thank you for the compliment."

 "No problem," Julie said.
 "I've said all I need to.
-Now, you two shut up and let me get my hour of sun."
+Now, you two shut up and let me get my sun."

-"Yes, and if you were going to a job interview, you'd look perfect.
+“If you were going to a job interview, nothing.
 But we're going to a club, and while I realize we're all freshly twenty-one, aiming for late thirties is a bit much."

 "It's a lovely blouse," Sydney said to Krysta.
-"You've also got a lovely bosom that's absolutely lost inside of it."
+"You've also got lovely cleavage that's in need of a little air."
 She reached over and unbuttoned three buttons, pulling the corners down until the edges of Krysta's black bra were visible.
-"Now, that's more like it."
+"There we go!"

 Krysta gaped with horror at her reflection in Julie's bedroom mirror.
 "I am not going out looking like this."

 "We're thousands of miles away from anyone you would know.
-You'll certainly get some stares, but nothing you haven't handled before.
-Come on, for just one night quit being Lan Dinh, Stanford honor student and be Krysta, the sexy, busty Asian chick."
+You'll get some stares, but nothing you don’t already know how to handle.
+Come on, just for tonight, quit being Lan Dinh, Stanford honor student and be Krysta, the sexy, busty Vietnamese chick."

-"But try so hard not to be her," Krysta had to pause and run over what she'd said in her head a couple times.
+"But try so hard not to be her," Krysta paused.
 "Wait—"

-"That admission right there tells me volumes," Sydney said, turning to Julie, who smiled in agreement.
+"That right there speaks volumes," Sydney said, turning to Julie, who smiled in agreement.

 "Really, Krys," Julie said.
 "It's a good look for you.
-Moreso, it's the right look for you."
+Actually, it's the right look for you."

-Krysta studied her reflection more closely.
+Krysta studied her reflection again.
 It wasn't that she didn't recognize the girl in the mirror.
-She did recognize her.
+She did.
 She saw some of herself.
 She also saw another girl: the girl who let her sex appeal define her.
-She saw the girl that didn't need to major in Mathematics at Stanford because she could find some rich guy to pay her bills for her.
-She didn't want to be that girl.
+She saw the girl that didn't need to major in Mathematics at Stanford because she could find a rich guy to pay her bills for her.

 "I know what you see," Julie said, putting her hands on Krysta's shoulders.
-"There is a middle ground, you just need to stop being so defensive, and take control of who you are.
+"There is a middle ground.
+Stop being so defensive, and take control of who you are.
 All of who you are."

 Krysta took a breath and straightened her posture, then looked down at her bountiful cleavage in all its glory.
 "It is quite the look."
-Krysta removed her glasses, squinting at her reflection in the mirror before tossing her hair and looking back at Julie and Sydney, straining to see across the room.
+Krysta removed her glasses, and squinted at her reflection in the mirror.
+She tossed her hair and looked in the general direction of Julie and Sydney.
 "Eh?
 Glasses off?"

 "No," both said in unison.

 For Krysta and Sydney's final night in Northshore, Julie took them to Vino Veritas, where the three girls shared two bottles of wine and several rounds of hors d'oeuvres.
 Krysta chatted with the bartender, who explained to her the different types of reds, offering her a pinot noir on the house.
-A couple hours later, the girls, in high spirits, made their way down the street to The Sensation, where they danced, drank, and laughed until well after midnight.
-Krysta, having consumed more alcohol in the last few hours than she had all week, let herself relax and enjoy the company of her friends, as well as the attention of more than a few admirers.
-She'd left her bag of books at home, and she would only pick up her phone to look up lyrics to an '80s song.
+An hour later, the girls made their way in high spirits down the street to The Sensation, where they danced, drank, and laughed until well after midnight.
+Krysta let herself relax and enjoy the company of her friends, as well as the attention of more than a few admirers.
+She'd left her bag of books at home, and she would only pick up her phone to look up lyrics to a Demi Lovato song.

-Towards the end of the evening, a tipsy Sydney asked a bartender to take their picture, and she stood in the middle as Julie and Krysta flanked her on each side.
+Toward the end of the evening, a tipsy Sydney asked a bartender to take their picture.
+She stood in the middle with Julie and Krysta flanking her on each side.
 The DJ announced last call, and Krysta and Julie headed to the bathroom while Sydney pulled up the group picture.
-Krysta had leaned into the photo, displaying an almost breathtaking chasm of cleavage.
-As much as Sydney knew Krysta would hate it, there was no way—particularly as drunk as she was—to convince herself not to post it.
-This picture would be social media gold, and she'd ask for forgiveness later.
+Krysta had leaned into the photo, displaying a breathtaking chasm of cleavage.
+As much as Sydney knew Krysta would hate it, there was no way—drunk as she was—to convince herself not to post it.
+This picture would be engagement gold, and she'd ask for forgiveness later.

-The photo had the intended effect, and then some: the post gathered as many likes in two days as Sydney had followers—twice over.
-Krysta reacted to her public unveiling remarkably well, and—after several glasses of wine—stopped in to say hi to her new fans during one of Sydney's chats.
-Within a month she had started her own Instagram, and in another month, she'd garnered more than twice as many followers as Sydney (who had doubled hers since the summer).
-By Christmas, Julie was flying out to Palo Alto with her camera for a private photo shoot as a present for her friend.
+The post gathered as many likes in two days as Sydney had followers twice over.
+As Sydney had anticipated, Krysta reacted to her public unveiling remarkably well, and—after several glasses of wine—stopped in to say hi to her new fans during one of Sydney's chats.
+Within a month she had started her own Instagram.
+In another month, she'd garnered more than twice as many followers as Sydney (who had doubled hers since the summer).
+By Christmas, Julie was flying out to Palo Alto with her camera for a private photo shoot.
+A present for her friend.